Alpena, West Virginia

 Alpena is an unincorporated community in Randolph County, West Virginia, United States.

-Alpena as a name is a corruption of Alpine, a large share of the first settlers being natives of Switzerland.
+Originally settled as Alpina, the village was located at the foothills of Shaver's Mountain and named after the Swiss Alps because the terrain reminded the settlers of their homeland.
+Nearby is Spruce Knob, the state's highest elevation, at 4,863 feet.
+The name Alpina was later corrupted to Alpena, though the exact circumstances of this change are unclear.

 Climate

 According to the Köppen Climate Classification system, Alpena has a humid continental climate, abbreviated "Dfb" on climate maps.